 - Take the main unit and run some grease on the inside channels that are not painted.
 This is where the rollers move up and down on their blocks.

 - As you piece the rolling mill back together, make sure that you wipe any excess grease off the roller surfaces as you go.

 - Grease the springs between the rollers if you think they need it, and don’t forget to grease each bolt as you piece the tool back together.

-We hope you’ve found our video guides useful.
+And there you have it!
+Now you’ve digested all of our information on the Cooksongold rolling mill, we hope you’ve found our video guides useful.
 Now you’re fully equipped to use the Cooksongold rolling mill to create some new and interesting textures for your latest jewellery making projects.